famedly/synapse-token-authenticator/README.md

   "type": "com.famedly.login.token.epa",
   "identifier": {
     "type": "m.id.user",
-    "user": "alice" // The user's localpart, extracted from the localpart in the ID token returned by the IDP },
+    "user": "NOT_USED" // The user field will be ignored by this flow },
   "token": "<jwe here>" // The access token returned by the IDP }
 ```

+For this flow the `user` field will be ignored.

 ## Testing